conduitl/csv_lesson/README.md

 9. [Manipulating the file data](#l9)

 ##Background
 Working as a management consultant, I spend a lot of my time collecting data, interpreting information, making plans, and preparing findings for presentations and reports.
 I enjoy digging into my client's challenging problems, talking through them with stakeholders, and presenting solutions.
-However, for every hour of face time, there are several hours of preparation, which can be loosely defined as planning, analysis, and design work.
-This is as it should be, of course, but let's also separate these efforts into two buckets A) active problem solving and B) routine tasks.
+However, for every hour of face time, there are several hours of preparation, which, for the sake of discussion, lets call planning, analysis, and design work.
+This is as it should be, of course, but let's also separate these efforts into two buckets based on the requisite skills and experience for performing the work: A) active problem solving (high skill) and B) routine tasks (low skill).

+I enjoy the __"A" __ efforts, and my unique ability in the __"A"__ arena is in theory why my clients hire me.
+The same could be said of all professionals, whether you are a project manager, chemist, petroleum engineer, service manager, software developer etc., using your active problem solving skills to form decisions (designs are decisions) which then translate into action-- that is the value proposition of your expertise.

 We have put together a JavaScript programming lesson that shows you how to automate your spreadsheets.